SubNato/Ecom_App/README.md

 FYI, sorry for the lengthy fix.
 It took me a while to solve it, and this is a summary of what transpired!
 Later for now.

+New Error:

+-type 'Null' is not a subtype of type 'SingleChildWidget'

+Fix:

+Usually a return statement is left out, search for that.
+In this case I left the application route uncommented with the application route bloc not started.
+There was no bloc to return so an error was thrown.
+Comment it out if you have something like that.

 - As the project builds further, more wil be added to this file to help understand, and to solve any errors anyone using/building this code may face.

 Hope this helps!